-Being the first - and the only - scripting language that was supported natively by web browsers, it simply stuck.
+Being the first - and the only - scripting language that was supported natively by web browsers, it just stuck.

 In the beginnings, it was not nearly powerful as it is today, and it was mainly used for fancy animations and the marvel known at the time as DHTML.